-Chapter 3 Support and Evaluation of Teacher Candidates A. CANDIDATE EVALUATION DURING PRE-SERVICE TEACHING BLOCKS Co-Teaching During Pre-service Teaching Blocks TECHTEACH has adopted a co-teaching model for field experiences.
-Teacher Candidates are required to be actively engaged in as many of the elements of the classroom as possible from the very beginning including coteaching along with the Mentor Teacher (see Table 4).
-Teacher Candidates should assume greater responsibilities, commensurate with their role as a pre-service Teacher Candidate, as outlined below.
-Before the beginning of classes in the school year, Site Coordinators will meet with the Mentor Teacher to review the TechTeach program, expectations for Mentor Teachers, procedures for contacting the Site Coordinator, role of the Site Coordinator, and expectations for Teacher Candidates regarding Apply & Evaluate assignments and co-teaching.
-Table 4: Co-Teaching Model for Field Experiences WEEKS CO-TEACHING STRATEGIES MINIMUM TEACHER CANDIDATE RESPONSIBILITIES Block 1 5 to 7 One teach/ one observe One teach/one assist Assume partial responsibility for leading classroom routines (e.g., attendance, bell work, dismissal) 8 to 10 Above as well as Alternative teaching Station teaching Co-plan Lead small-group activities Assume responsibility for whole-group lessons as appropriate with purposeful observation and assisting by the Mentor Teacher.
-11 to 15 If possible Parallel teaching Team teaching Co-plan Lead small-group activities Assume responsibility for whole-group lessons as appropriate with purposeful observation and assisting by the Mentor Teacher.
+Support and Evaluation of Teacher Candidates

+Co-Teaching During Pre-Service Teaching Blocks

+echTeach has adopted a co-teaching model for field experiences (see Appendix F).
+Teacher Candidates are required to be actively engaged in as many of the elements of the classroom as is possible from the very beginning.
+Teacher Candidates should assume greater responsibilities, commensurate with their experience as a pre-service Teacher Candidate, as outlined below.

+Before the beginning of classes in the school year, Site Coordinators will meet with the Mentor Teacher to review the TechTeach program, expectations for Mentor Teachers, procedures for contacting the Site Coordinator, role of the Site Coordinator, and expectations for Teacher Candidates regarding Apply & Evaluate assignments and Co-teaching.

+WEEKS CO-TEACHING STRATEGIES MINIMUM TEACHER CANDIDATE RESPONSIBILITIES Semester Semester 1 5 to 7 One teach I one observeOne teach I one assist Assume partial responsibility for leading classroom routines (e.g., attendance, bell work, dismissal) 8 to 10 Above as well as Alternative teaching Station teaching Co-plan Lead small-group activities Assume responsibility for whole-group lessons as appropriate with purposeful observation and assisting by the Mentor Teacher.
+11 to 15 If possibleParallel teachingTeam teaching Co-plan Lead small-group activities Assume responsibility for whole-group lessons as appropriate with purposeful observation and assisting by the Mentor Teacher.